Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 These changes create a cleaner, more focused UI that highlights only the currently active features while preserving the ability to restore work-in-progress features in the future.
 The build fixes ensure that the application can be successfully built and deployed without errors or warnings.

+A detailed technical changelog has been created at CHANGELOGS/TECHNICAL_03-31-2025.md to document these changes.

 ## Current Status

 ✅ Implemented: New client-side CSV processing system for reports